MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 #### Using ISO standards resources and tools

 Many organizations use International Organization for Standardization (ISO) standards resources and tools to gauge an organization’s risk.
-These provide a structured and comprehensive way for you to review and gauge the risks that apply to your organization, as well as mitigations.
+These provide a structured and comprehensive way for you to review and gauge the risks that apply to your organization, and mitigations.
 For more information, see the [Tracking progress section of the overview article](zero-trust-adoption-overview.md#tracking-progress).

 Like the tabletop exercises, the output from this more formal review of your organization’s risks feeds into your overall strategy and priorities.
-This should also help create urgency and investment across your teams to participate in modernizing your security posture.
+The output should also help create urgency and investment across your teams to participate in modernizing your security posture.

 ### Defensive strategy